FAQs

 What about Cheley's visiting policies?

 Almost 90% of families visit on Final Saturday and depart with their camper from camp on Departure Day.
-We do not allow families to visit at other times during the summer as it is disruptive to the Cheley Experience.
+We do not allow families of campers to visit at other times during the summer as it is disruptive to the Cheley Experience.
 Our experience has also shown us that it is overwhelming for campers to have too many people visit on Final Saturday.

 No pets, please.